 Staying Open

-I do not need everyone to like me.
+I don’t need everyone to approve of me.

-I do not need guarantees before showing up honestly.
+I don’t need certainty before showing up honestly.

-I only need enough courage to be a little more visible than yesterday.
+I only need enough courage to be a little more visible than I was yesterday.

 What I Know Now